Finite Pinwheel Scheduling: the k-Visits Problem: Introduction

 \subsection{Our Contribution}

 We introduce a finite variant of the classical \textsc{Pinwheel Scheduling} problem, which we call \textsc{$k$-Visits}.
 This problem can be modeled by an agent traversing a complete graph with loops, with each node having a deadline and the goal being to visit each node exactly $k$ times without its deadline expiring between consecutive visits.
 While we observe that \textsc{$1$-Visit} is solvable by a trivial algorithm, we find that \textsc{$2$-Visits} is a challenging combinatorial problem.
 In particular, our main result establishes that \textsc{$2$-Visits} is strongly NP-complete, even when deadlines are given explicitly.
-This is in contrast to the current status of \textsc{Pinwheel Scheduling}, which is not known to be NP-hard when the input is explicit and not known to be strongly NP-hard under any input encoding.
-Our main result implies strong NP-hardness for a generalization of \textsc{Pinwheel Scheduling} in which the deadline of each node may change once throughout the schedule.
+This is in contrast to the current status of \textsc{Pinwheel Scheduling}, which is not known to be strongly NP-hard under any input encoding.
+Our main result implies strong NP-hardness for a generalization of \textsc{Pinwheel Scheduling} in which the deadline of each task may change once throughout the schedule, as well as for an optimization variant seeking to maximize the number of executions of each task.
 We thus make significant progress towards understanding the computational complexity of \textsc{Pinwheel Scheduling} and other deadline-based scheduling problems.
 All hardness results in this paper concern explicit input encoding and, thus, also hold for compact encoding.

 A more detailed description of our hardness results follows.
 We prove strong NP-completeness for \textsc{$2$-Visits} via a surprising chain of reductions starting from a variation of \NTDM\ ($\NTDMshort$) defined in~\cite{Flow_shop_Yu}, and then transfer this hardness result to generalizations of \textsc{$k$-Visits} ($k\geq 2$) and \textsc{Pinwheel Scheduling}.
 As intermediate steps in our reductions, we define NP-complete variations of $\NTDMshort$ which may be of independent interest.
 In particular, we introduce a severely restricted variation of $\NTDMshort$, which we call \textsc{Position Matching}, serving as a key component in our results.
 Our reductions are summarized in Figure \ref{fig:reductions}.
 A major technical challenge stems from the constraints of \textsc{Position Matching} and particularly from the concept of \emph{discretized sequences} (see Def.~\ref{def:disc}) which is fundamental for our definitions.